Making Multicultural Visible

 Guests at the Studio’s Columbia Pike location’s grand opening and Community PAUSE start to color in the artwork, Oct 2023.

-Sharmila drew it all in white chalk marker and on a small table nearby, she had butcher paper and colorful collection of chalk markers for people to test and use.
-Over the months, people who stopped in to ask “What is this place?” got to color it in, families who came for Family Art PAUSE on Friday evenings colored it in, and guests who attended our various events did that too.
+Sharmila drew it all in white chalk marker over the course of a week.
+It was amazing!
+Then, on a small table nearby, she had put out a colorful collection of chalk markers and butcher paper for people to test and use.
+Over the months, people who stopped in to ask “What is this place?” got to color it in.
+Families who came for Family Art PAUSE on Friday evenings colored it in, and guests who attended our various events did that too.

-At our November 2023 Community PAUSE: Celebrating Diwali, Sharmila was there doing henna on people’s hands.
-There were many people attending and soon some kids raised an alarm.
-When we all looked at them, they pointed out how the glass window had condensation and the chalk colors were dripping!
-Sharmila was right there to assure everyone that it was okay, as the artwork, like the rangoli being created on the floor using colored sand by 3 Nepali women, just like the henna she was doing on people’s hands, were all temporary.
+At our November 2023 Community PAUSE: Celebrating Diwali, Sharmila was there doing henna designs on the back of people’s hands.
+There were many people attending, and it was a fantastic time.
+Soon, some kids were pointing out what was happening on the window.
+When we all looked, we saw how condensation had formed on the glass window, and the chalk colors were dripping!
+Sharmila was right there to assure everyone that it was okay.
+The art on the window, like the rangoli being created on the floor (made by three Nepali women using colored sand), and just like the henna designs she was creating on people’s hands, it was all temporary.
 They bring us beauty and joy for a while and then are wiped away or fade away.

 But dripping paint didn’t stop anybody.
 People continued to add to it till the last day, May 28, 2024.